 Beyond Zanzibar, there are many smaller islands around Tanzania that offer bright blue waters and white beaches.

 There are many differences between Zanzibar and the mainland.
-The island is almost entirely muslim and it uses it’s own system of timekeeping.
+The island is almost entirely Muslim and it uses it’s own system of timekeeping.

 Tanzania’s Rules